Updated on August 7, 2022

 8. Overnight Oats

 Oatmeal is almost always on the menu for chilly mornings at the campground, but no one is interested in hot oats when camping in the heat of the summer.
 And it’s simple to make ahead.
 Fill individual jars (another great use for empty Talenti jars) with 1/3 cup rolled oats.
 Add 1/2 cup milk (dairy or non-dairy) and 1-2 teaspoons of a sweetener, like honey, maple syrup, or brown sugar.
 Refrigerate overnight.
-Toss in berries or sliced bananas before serving.
+Toss in fresh berries or sliced bananas before serving.

 Since rolled oats will stand up to the milk overnight, you can mix everything up the night before for a grab-n-go breakfast in the morning.